-But the coast still wasn’t clear.
-The night before the amphibious landings were due to commence at San Carlos a number of Argentine soldiers at Fanning Head overlooking the landing site.
-They were thought to be armed with ant-tank and other weapons that might threaten the landing craft due to come to shore the following morning.
+But the coast still was not clear.
+The night before the amphibious landings were due to commence at San Carlos, a number of Argentine soldiers at Fanning Head were overlooking the landing site.
+They were thought to be armed with anti-tank and other weapons that might threaten the landing craft due to come to shore the following morning.
 25 heavily-armed SBS soldiers were dispatched and they quickly neutralised the group.

 In the early hours of the morning, 3 Commando Brigade landed at San Carlos, with 40 Commando and 2 PARA in the lead followed by 3 PARA and 45 Commando.
 They were soon ensconced at various sites around San Carlos Waters: Ajax Bay, Blue Beach and Green Beach.

 Despite the work done by the SAS and SBS, Argentine soldiers on the ground shot down a two Gazelle helicopters, killing three aircrew from the Marines, and the troops in the bay were attacked by aircraft at 9am.
 The attacks continued for the next several days; HMS Ardent and Antelope were sunk, but despite this, supplies still made it ashore to the men clinging on in the bay.